The Original Ultimate Runner Competition

 Olympian and famous running author Jeff Galloway competed in the Ultimate Runner event once and said, "I haven't had this much fun since Viet Nam."

-brutally hard, and nothing was left in the tank when you finished.
-Galloway's comment tells you the same thing in a different way.
+Kardong's humor sums up the event best.
+The race was brutally hard, and nothing was left in the tank when you finished.
+Galloway's comment conveys the same message differently.

-You could almost hear a pin drop at the beginning of the competition the day I ran the race.
+You could almost hear a pin drop at the beginning of the competition, the day I ran the race.
 Every elite runner in the field was extraordinarily focused and wanted to win the race.

 Winning the Ultimate Runner Competition took every ounce of mental, physical, and spiritual strength that I could find deep down inside that day.
 That afternoon, the meet officials had to lift me onto the stage at the awards ceremony to receive my first-place award because my legs were like jelly.

 Space constraints prevent me from sharing the full extent of the transformative experiences and lessons I encountered that day.
 Nevertheless, I can share that I prayed and concentrated as never before, learned to endure physical pain more effectively, and, most significantly, started to grasp the meaning of Philippians 4:13.
-This verse became a major focus in my life following that event.
+This verse became a significant focus in my life following that event.

 My perception of fatigue and endurance also changed after the original Ultimate Runner competition.
 I no longer bought into the accepted physiological limits of the day.
 We can all do more than we initially think in life's endurance and mental realms.